 - The Difference Between Artificial Intelligence, Machine Learning, and Deep Learning

-I have also listed down resources that have been trending on GitHub.
+I have listed resources that have been trending on GitHub.
 If you have seen more such useful repositories in the past.
 What’s your view on ML and AI, I like to hear from you, you could comment in the comment box below or contact me through the contact form.